 A convenient solution to this issue is to use a meeting platform like Seshboard that lets you upload your materials and present them directly within the platform from the cloud.
 This way, you can easily jump right back into presenting your materials if you get temporarily disconnected, or even let your co-facilitator continue running through your materials while you're waiting for your computer to restart.

-This strategy works best when you're using a platform that lets you assign the same control and permissions as you have to co-facilitators, so that you can easily run your workshop as a facilitator from either computer.
+This strategy works best when you're using a web-based platform like Seshboard that lets you easily sign in to your workshop session without any downloads or installations required.
 It also works best when your meeting platform lets you upload your presentation files and present them directly from the meeting platform in the cloud, like Seshboard does, so you don't need to worry about opening files on each computer locally and screen-sharing from there.

 As the old adage goes, it's possible to plan for the worst while hoping for the best.
 By following the three strategies outlined in this article, you can ensure you're taking all the proactive steps you can to avoid having an ill-timed computer crash derail your virtual workshop.